 - Medical School

-- University of Texas Health Science Center at San Antonio (2010)
+- UT Health Science Center at San Antonio School of Medicine (2010)

 - Case Western Reserve University at Metro Health (2013), Emergency Medicine